jfriedly/bedrocklinux-website/markdown/1.0alpha3/install.md

 The typical `fsck` executable itself is a front-end for filesystem-specific executables.
-If you want to have Bedrock Linux run `fsck` on boot as most other major Linux distributions do, you will need to install the both the fsck front-end and filesystem-specific executable(s) for your filesystem(s).
+If you want to have Bedrock Linux run `fsck` on boot as most other major Linux distributions do, you will need to install both the fsck front-end and filesystem-specific executable(s) for your filesystem(s).
 Note that while this is recommended, it is optional - you can set "FSCK=0" in your rc.conf to disable `fsck`, and in this case you do not need to install `fsck`.